-The Bank is required to file periodic reports with the OCC and is subject to regulation, supervision and examination by the OCC and the FDIC.
+The Bank is required to file periodic reports with the OCC and is subject to regulation, supervision, and examination by the OCC, the FDIC, and the CFPB.
 The OCC has adopted guidelines establishing safety and soundness standards on such matters as loan underwriting and documentation, asset quality, earnings, internal controls and audit systems, risk management, interest rate risk exposure and compensation and other employee benefits.
-The Bank is periodically examined by the OCC and the FDIC, which results in supervisory comments and directions relating to many aspects of the Bank's business that require the Bank's response and attention.
-In addition, the OCC and the FDIC have broad enforcement authority over the Bank.
+The Bank is periodically examined by the OCC, the FDIC, and the CFPB, which results in supervisory comments and directions relating to many aspects of the Bank's business that require the Bank's response and attention.
+In addition, the OCC, the FDIC, and the CFPB have broad enforcement authority over the Bank.